 - 2/6/17: Rep. Joseph Crowley introduces The Allocation for Music Producers (AMP) Act to the House of Representatives

 - 3/15/17: Rep. Tom Rice introduces the Music Modernization Act to the House of Representatives

 - 6/20/17: The Music Modernization Act is reported by the Committee on Ways and Means, passed and agreed in the House of Representatives on a motion to pass the bill as amended.

 - 7/19/17: Rep. Darrell Issa introduces the CLASSICS Act to the House of Representatives

 - 12/17/17: Rep. Dough Collin and Rep. Hakeem Jeffries introduce the amended, singular Music Modernization Act to the House of Representatives

 - 1/24/18: Senator Orrin Hatch introduces the Music Modernization Act to the Senate

-- 4/10/18: The CLASSIC Act, AMP Act, and Music Modernization Act are enjoined in the House by Rep. Bob Goodlatte
+- 4/10/18: The CLASSIC Act, AMP Act, and Music Modernization Act are consolidated in the House of Representatives by Rep. Bob Goodlatte

 - 4/25/18: The House of Representatives passes the bill

 - 5/10/18: Senator Orrin Hatch introduces the combined bill to the Senate, who decided to move the bill to an existing, unrelated bill.
-The house agrees.
+The House of Representatives agrees.

 - 9/18/18: The bill is passed in the Senate.